gzweigle/open-hybrid-piano/hardware/research/integrated_processing_system_2/README.md

 ### SCA circuit board connectors
 The analog-to-digital conversion (ADC) subsystem is on a separate, removable, card that connects to the IPS printed circuit board.
 This simplifies and reduces the cost of testing an ADC and enables experimenting with different hammer or damper ADC resolution and sampling rates.
 Also, ADC parts can often be in packages that are difficult to solder.
 A separate circuit board lowers the cost and impact of soldering mistakes.

+Headers J3, J47, and J48 make it possible to increase the size of the SCA.
+This allows larger and more complex analog circuits.
+In this case, either do not use the TFT, or use longer connectors so the TFT is above the SCA.

 ### Generic test points and LEDs
 Programmable test points and LEDs through the Teensy firmware.